geoblink/design-system/src/elements/GeoActivityIndicator/GeoActivityIndicator.md

-`GeoActivityIndicator` acts as a loading spinner to give visual feedback to your users on an ongoing request.
+`GeoActivityIndicator` acts as a loading spinner to give visual feedback to users on an ongoing request or background task.
 You can customize the color, size and completion percentage of the spinner.

 ```vue
 <template>